pulumi/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

 title: Pulumi Deployments
 layout: pulumi-deployments

-meta_desc: Pulumi Deployments is a new feature that automates the execution of Pulumi programs on your behalf.
+meta_desc: Pulumi Deployments is an infrastructure lifecycle management service that automates infrastructure operations.

 overview:
     title: The fastest way to go from code to cloud
     description: |
-        [Pulumi Deployments](/docs/pulumi-cloud/deployments/) is a fast and flexible way to deploy infrastructure on any cloud and at any scale, using GitHub pull requests, API calls, and console.
+        Pulumi Deployments is a fast and flexible way to deploy infrastructure on any cloud and at any scale, using GitHub pull requests, API calls, and console.
 No CLI setup needed since [Pulumi Cloud](/product/pulumi-cloud/) manages deployments.

 quotes:
     items: